Beacons Lodge (BEACO)

 The lounge is very spacious and has sofas, chairs, a large fireplace with wood burning stove.

-Sky basic package 40" flat screen TV, DVD player, VCR and CD Hi-Fi system.
+Sky basic package with a new 50" flat screen TV, DVD player, VCR and CD Hi-Fi system.
 Wi-Fi.
 Leading off the lounge is a large sunny conservatory with the most lovely panoramic views over the river to the Brecon Beacons.

 Bedroom 1: The downstairs bedroom is a twin with fitted wardrobes, there is also a downstairs shower room with toilet, handbasin and shower.